This is a valuable and unique facility for members of Credit Unions.

 If you are over 16 years of age, you can nominate someone to receive the funds in your credit union account/s upon your death.
 This is of huge benefit if the member dies without leaving a will, as the money up to the maximum value left in the credit union may go straight to the person/persons that the member has nominated.
 And while it will not relieve the loss suffered by the nominee, it is a big help to our members.

-A completed nomination must be in writing, signed and witnessed.
+A completed nomination must be in writing, signed and witnessed by 2 people.
 Ask in the office and a staff member will help you complete the relevant form and witness your signature.

 You can nominate more than one person to share up to the statutory maximum.